 It is legal for women and girls from Northern Ireland to travel to England to access abortion services.

 Read more: US abortion ruling: Lily Allen’s lyrics at Glastonbury sum up world’s devastation, Yahoo Life UK, 3-min read

 Abortions can only be carried out in an NHS hospital or a licensed clinic, and are usually available free of charge on the NHS.

-The three main ways to get an abortion on the NHS, as listed by the health service include:
+The three main ways to get an abortion on the NHS:

-Speaking to a GP and ask for a referral to an abortion service: the GP should refer you to another doctor if he or she has any objections to abortion
+Speaking to a GP and asking for a referral to an abortion service: the GP should refer you to another doctor if he or she has any objections to abortion.

-Contacting a sexual health clinic (sometimes called family planning or GUM (genitourinary medicine) clinics) and ask for a referral to an abortion service
+Contacting a sexual health clinic and asking for a referral to an abortion service